 Page 263: Footnote 3 notes the Tax Cuts and Jobs Act amendments to the § 162(m) limitation on remuneration paid by publicly held corporations to certain individuals.
-In December 2019, Treasury published proposed regulations (Reg-122180-18) interpreting and applying § 162(m) as amended.
+In December 2020, Treasury finalized regulations (T.D.
+9932) interpreting and applying § 162(m) as amended.

-Page 276: Footnote 16 should read: See Footnote 15.
+Page 276 (Footnote 16): Footnote 16 should read: See Footnote 15.

-Page 277: On February 28, 2019, the IRS posted on its website the following FAQ addressing the question raised in Footnote 20 on this page regarding whether § 162(q) precludes a victim of sexual harassment from deducting her attorney's fees if a settlement to which she is a party is subject to a nondisclosure agreement:
+Page 277: The IRS has posted on its website the following FAQ addressing the question raised in Footnote 20 on this page regarding whether § 162(q) precludes a victim of sexual harassment from deducting her attorney's fees if a settlement to which she is a party is subject to a nondisclosure agreement: